MeerModii/CoinWave_Multiplatform/README.md

     - Integration with additional financial APIs

 ## 📬 Contact
-    - For any inquiries or feedback, feel free to reach out to us at your-email@example.com.
+    - For any inquiries or feedback, feel free to reach out at mnm23@njit.edu.